 Let’s have some Realism

-Remember as I mentioned everyone’s idea of beauty is different, so don’t be afraid to give your character wild corkscrew curls (even if you don’t like them) or a dark dash of freckles over the bridge of their nose etc.
+Don’t be afraid to give your character wild corkscrew curls (even if you, personally, don’t like them) or a dark dash of freckles over the bridge of their nose etc.

 Give your character some (again not all your characters need them) scars, birthmarks, a sharp hooked nose, a scraggly mustache, eyes that are a little too big, a well-defined mouth, a missing finger or an amputated arm… whether you go big or small, just try and fling a little realism in.

 By the way, none of the above I have mentioned are flaws, they are just physical characteristics that make people different.
 We are different.
 We don’t have to create characters that are strikingly different at every turn, but just think about them when you are creating.